 Same-sex marriage is not legal.
 All sexual activity outside of marriage, including same-sex activity, is criminalized, and the death penalty can be applied in certain circumstances.
 A 2013 law defines and criminalizes domestic abuse, prescribing fines and up to a year in prison for perpetrators.
 However, according to analysis by Human Rights Watch, the law lacks clarity on enforcement mechanisms.

 Education and economic rights for Saudi women have improved somewhat in recent years.
 More than half of the country’s university students are now female, although they do not enjoy equal access to classes and facilities.
 Women gained the right to hold commercial licenses in 2004.
 In 2008, the Saudi Human Rights Commission established a women’s branch to investigate cases of human rights violations against women and children, but it has not consistently carried out serious investigations or brought cases against violators.

-A 2005 labor law that extended various protections and benefits to previously unregulated categories of workers also banned child labor and established a 75 percent quota for Saudi citizens in each company’s workforce.
-Foreign workers—of whom there are more than six million in the country—have historically enjoyed virtually no legal protections and remain vulnerable to trafficking and forced labor, primarily through the exploitation of the visa-sponsorship system.
-In a small victory, in 2014, the Ministry of Labor ruled that expatriate workers who are not paid their salaries for more than three consecutive months are free to switch their work sponsors without approval.
-A number of amendments to the labor law that went into effect in October 2015 contain broader rights and protections for workers in the private sector, although implementation remained unclear at year’s end.
-The amendments do not apply to domestic workers, who remain particularly vulnerable to exploitation.
+A 2005 labor law that extended various protections and benefits to previously unregulated categories of workers also banned child labor and established a 75 percent quota for Saudi citizens in each company’s workforce, though a series of government policies have since set more modest interim “Saudiization” goals due to the difficulty of reaching such a high target.
+Foreign workers—of whom there are more than seven million in the country, making up more than half of the active labor force—have historically enjoyed virtually no legal protections and remain vulnerable to trafficking and forced labor, primarily through the exploitation of the visa-sponsorship system.
+In 2014, the Ministry of Labor ruled that expatriate workers who are not paid their salaries for more than three consecutive months are free to switch their work sponsors without approval.
+A number of amendments to the labor law that went into effect in 2015 contained broader rights and protections for workers in the private sector.
+The labor law does not apply to household workers, who remain particularly vulnerable to exploitation.